BrandonCurry1225/Brandon_Portfolio/README.md

 # Brandon_Portfolio
-# Heart Failure Predictor: Project Overview
+# Project 1: Heart Failure Predictor: Project Overview
 * Open-Source Machine Learning project from Kaggle
 * Created a Deep Learning classification model that predicts whether a person will experience heart failure, based on a patient's data on medical characteristics.
 * Utilizied Python Data Science libraries such as NumPy, Pandas, Seaborn, Matplotlib, and the deep learning framework Tensorflow.